What To Wear Under A Wetsuit for Kayaking: The Complete Guide

 Monthly Considerations

-Without getting too detailed, plan ahead:
+Without getting too detailed, plan ahead for paddling during menstruation:

-- Dark-colored underlayers
+- Dark-colored underlayers for peace of mind

 - Extra supplies in your dry bag

-- Quick-dry materials
+- Quick-dry materials that rinse easily

 Changing at the Launch: Practical Tips